acrees/generator-acr-redux/README.md

 ## Generators

- * `yo acr-react` - scaffolds a new app in the current directory
+ * `yo acr-redux` - scaffolds a new app in the current directory
- * `yo acr-react:component` - scaffolds a new react component in the current app
+ * `yo acr-redux:component` - scaffolds a new react component in the current app